Top 10 Things To Do in Sibiu for the First Time Visitor

 This is our insider guide to some of best things to do in Sibiu, one of the most beautiful cities in Romania, a Cultural European Capital in 2007 and a constant presence in tops featuring Europe’s best places to live.
-A visit to Transylvania is not complete without a stay in Sibiu, one of the seven fortified citadels built by the Transylvanian Saxons back in the Medieval Ages.
+In fact, a visit to Transylvania is not complete without a stay in Sibiu, one of the seven fortified citadels built by the Transylvanian Saxons back in the Medieval Ages.
 One weekend is a good start to give you an idea of the city’s diverse attractions, although you’ll definitely want to stay more.

-Our top ten places to see and things to do in Sibiu includes the very best of the historical attractions as well as a few travel tips on its main events and must-see surroundings.
+Our top 10 places to see and things to do in Sibiu includes the very best of the historical attractions as well as a few travel tips on its main events and must-see surroundings.
 But first, leave your car behind.
 Sibiu is ultimately a destination to explore on foot.
-Take a map and discover everything at your pace.
+Take a map and discover everything at your own pace.

 Explore the squares

 The squares of the old city are hard to miss.
 They reunite most of the historical monuments from the old part of Sibiu, and they are fully-packed with cafes and restaurants making them a popular stop for tourists.

 First mentioned in 1411, the Large Square is, however, older, dating from the mid-14th century when the third fortification belt of the city was built.
 Along centuries, the Large Square witnessed the main events of the cities, from public meetings to executions.
 The main attractions of the Large Square are Brukenthal Palace, the Blue House, the Haller House and the Catholic Church.

 In the Small Square, you’ll find more iconic attractions: the Council Tower, the Bridge of Lies, Hermes House or the Fresco Hall.
 The buildings from this square date from the 14th to the 16th century and were mainly craftsmen shops.
 Smaller than the first two, the Huet, the Goldsmiths’ and the Arms squares complete the list.